Transportation Needs Conversation

 What is the proposed tax and how much money will be generated for San Benito County?

-NO decisions have been made yet.
-The San Benito COG is studying a 1% sales tax that would raise about $16M per year.
-This revenue would be dependent on the economy and the amount of goods sold in San Benito County.
+The measure being developed is a 1% sales tax that would raise about $16M per year.
+This revenue would be dependent on the economy and the amount of goods sold in San Benito County and would be supplemented by state and federal matching funds.

 Who makes the final decision on a local sales tax measure?